IHE/ITI.MHD/input/pagecontent/testplan.md

 ## Unit Test Procedure (Conformance Testing)

-Unit Tests in this context is where a SUT is tested against a simulator or validator tool.
+Unit Test ingin this context is where a SUT is tested against a simulator or validator tool.
 A simulator is a implementation of an actor that is designed specifically to test the opposite pair actor.
 The simulator might be a reference implementation or may be a specially designed test-bench.
 Where a reference implementation is used the negative tests are harder to simulate.
 A validator is a implementation that can check conformance.
 A validator may be a simulator, but may also be a standalone tool used to validate only a message encoding.
 Some reference implementations may be able to validate to a StructureDefinition profile, but often these do not include sufficient constraints given the overall actor conformance criteria.

 ### Available Tools for MHD testing

-#### FHIR Toolkit (aka "Asbestos")
+#### FHIR Toolkit (aka "Asbestos") - Simulator and Validator
 * Provider: NIST (US National Institute of Standards and Technology)
 * FHIR Toolkit online: https://tools.iheusa.org:9743/home
 * Tool distribution: https://github.com/usnistgov/asbestos/releases/